Garden city: the age of urban farming

 “We have to become better at producing food,” Condon says.
 “We have food security challenges with climate change; we’re building over a lot of our food bowls.
 We need to turn it around.
 Cities can become productive farms.
 We have the systems to do that now.”

 This rise in urban farming is seeing many Australians rediscover something that was once common in our grandparents’ day; something that slowly began to disappear with the onset of expanding cities and increasing industrialisation.
 It’s the joys of growing your own food.
-COVID has led to a surge of interest in edible gardening.
-And it’s unlikely that this enthusiasm will die down once we can finally send the virus packing.

 “People are starting to understand that growing our own food offers many benefits for our lives,” Hendrix says.
 “Not just from a food security perspective; also how it benefits our bodies and minds.
 It’s a feeling of being part of something much bigger than ourselves.”